Jackie Yi-Ru Ying: Honours and awards

 During 2008, Ying was chosen by the American Institute of Chemical Engineers as an Engineer of the Modern Era.
 Ying was elected to the Singapore Women's Hall of Fame in 2014.

 In December 2015, it was announced that she was one of the recipients of the inaugural 2015 Mustafa Prize awarded by the Mustafa Science and Technology Foundation.
 She was awarded the "Top Scientific Achievement" award for "her great scientific and technological contributions and achievements to the synthesis of well-designed advanced nanostructured materials and systems, nanostructured biomaterials and miniaturised biosystems for various interesting applications".
 In 2016, she was elected to the Cooper Union Hall of Fame for her achievements.

 When the National Academy of Inventors gave Ying a fellowship in 2017, she was the first Singaporean to receive this honour.
+The following year, Ying became a laureate of the Asian Scientist 100 by the Asian Scientist.
 In 2020, Ying received a Lifetime Achievement Award from the Journal of Drug Targeting for "her many outstanding contributions in the fields of nanotechnology and nanomedicine including drug delivery and targeting."
 In 2021, she was elected to the National Academy of Engineering.
 She has served as the Editor in Chief of Nano Today, and is currently advising the journal as Editor Emeritus.
-In 2023 she was awarded the King Faisal Prize.
+In 2023, she was awarded the King Faisal Prize.

+She is also a Young Global Leader of the World Economic Forum.

 Personal life

-Ying is a practicing Muslim, having converted to the faith in her early 30s.
+Ying is a practicing Muslim, having converted to the faith when she was 35, the year when her daughter was born.